brr-dev/ts-utils/README.md

-# @brr-dev/typescript-package-template
+# @brr-dev/ts-utils

-A template repo for bundling TypeScript packages.
+A collection of helpful utility types for TypeScript.